"Thanksgiving was never meant to be shut up in a single day."

 — Robert Caspar Lintner, early 20th-century writer

-That quote gets bounced around a lot every Thanksgiving, serving as a reminder that gratitude shouldn't be limited to 24 hours in November.
-It may sound like a sappy sentiment, but researchers at the University of California-Berkeley report mounting scientific evidence that thankfulness also has concrete health benefits, such as lower blood pressure, stronger disease immunity and fewer symptoms of depression.
+That quote gets bounced around every Thanksgiving, serving as a reminder that gratitude shouldn't be limited to 24 hours in November.
+It may sound like a sappy sentiment, but researchers at the University of California-Berkeley report mounting scientific evidence that thankfulness has real health benefits, such as lower blood pressure, stronger disease immunity and fewer symptoms of depression.

 Their research is a product of UC-Berkeley's Greater Good Science Center, which recently launched a three-year, $5.6 million project to "expand the scientific database of gratitude, particularly in the key areas of human health, personal and relational well-being, and developmental science."
 As part of this project, the GGSC has also created Thnx4.org, a "sharable gratitude journal" that aims to teach people the tangible power of thankfulness while also helping scientists better understand it.

 GGSC research on this topic began several years ago, as an assignment for Berkeley students to keep gratitude journals in spiral-bound notebooks.
 By writing down everything for which they were grateful, the students boosted their "overall resilience," according to a university news release, and reportedly grew less susceptible to daily stresses as well as minor maladies like rashes and headaches.

 "Thnx4.org wanted to make this spiral notebook very accessible, and to make the research a little more specific than it has been historically," GGSC science director Emiliana Simon-Thomas says in a statement about the site.